Heinz Kohut

-Heinz Kohut (3 May 1913 – 8 October 1981) was an Austrian-born American psychoanalyst best known for his development of self psychology, an influential school of thought within psychodynamic/psychoanalytic theory which helped transform the modern practice of analytic and dynamic treatment approaches.
+Heinz Kohut ([ˈkoːhuːt]; May 3, 1913 – October 8, 1981) was an Austrian-born American psychoanalyst best known for his development of self psychology, an influential school of thought within psychodynamic/psychoanalytic theory which helped transform the modern practice of analytic and dynamic treatment approaches.

 Early life

-Kohut was born on 3 May 1913, in Vienna, Austria, to Felix Kohut and Else Kohut (née Lampl).
+Kohut was born on May 3, 1913, in Vienna, Austria-Hungary, to Felix Kohut and Else Kohut (née Lampl).
 He was the only child of the family.
 Kohut's parents were assimilated Jews living in Alsergrund, or the Ninth District, who had married two years earlier.
 His father was an aspiring concert pianist, but abandoned his dreams having been traumatized by his experiences in World War I and moved into business with Paul Bellak.
 His mother opened her own shop sometime after the war, something that few women did at that time in Vienna.
-Else's relationship with her son has been described as “narcissistic enmeshment”.
+Else's relationship with her son has been described as "narcissistic enmeshment".

 Kohut was not enrolled in school until the fifth grade.
-Before that he was taught by several tutors, a series of “Fräuleins and mademoiselles”.
+Before that he was taught by several tutors, a series of "Fräuleins and mademoiselles".
 Special care was taken that he learn French.
 From 1924 on he attended the Döblinger Gymnasium in Grinzing, or the 19th District, where the Kohuts built a house.
 During his time at the school he had one, then he had been isolated from his peers by his mother.
 At school, a special emphasis was given to the Greek and Latin languages and Greek and Roman literature.
 Kohut also came to appreciate Goethe, Thomas Mann and Robert Musil.

 In 1929, Kohut spent two months in Saint-Quay-Portrieux in Brittany in order to study French.
-At school he wrote his thesis on Euripides’ play The Cyclops.
+At school he wrote his thesis on Euripides' play The Cyclops.
 His Latin teacher, who had anti-Semitic sentiments and later participated in the Austrian Nazi movement, accused him of plagiarism.
 The thesis was accepted after Kohut's father intervened.